-Permit Application Key Actions Responsibility Process Perform Routine Inspections MS4SI Perform Routine Inspections.
-Reconnaissance Inspections are typically performed on a normal site visit.
-Full Level Inspections are performed when a site has indications of site-wide or specific BMP issues, or when repeated non-compliance items are not resolved.
-All pollutants must be controlled though the use of CMs to prevent them from leaving the site.
-The frequency can be reduced if circumstances allow, such as winter shut down or waiting for final stabilization.
-The maximum inspection frequency is quarterly and the reason for reduced inspections must be documented in Accela and on the last inspection report.
-If significant changes that would require a new development review are made, the site plan may need to be reviewed by the County again.
-Minor changes can be reflected on the field copy of the SWMP.
-Perform re-inspections as needed MS4SI Complete follow-up inspections for observed problems or violations.
-Any observed violations must be corrected immediately; re-inspections can be done at any time within 5 business days to verify the corrective actions.
-This is in addition to the Routine Inspections unless the Routine Inspection falls within the re-inspection time window.
-Document Inspections MS4SI Document all inspections.
-Within 5 business days of the inspection, enter inspection results into Accela.
-Notify owner/operator and Project Manager of inspection results MS4SI Within 2 business days of inspection, inspector should provide owner/operator and Project Manager, if applicable, copies of the inspection report.
-If the owner/operator does not have email the report should be mailed within 2 business days.
-File Inspection Reports MS4SI Inspection reports are uploaded into Accela in the SWQP record.
-Construction Take enforcement actions as necessary in accordance with County regulations.
-Stormwater Quality staff, County Engineer Follow the Violation Escalation process.
+Key Actions Responsibility Process Construction Take enforcement actions as necessary in accordance with County regulations Stormwater Quality Team, County Engineer Follow the enforcement process.
 Most enforcement actions will be initiated by the Inspector and coordinated with the Project Manager and the County Engineer.
 Project Inspector typically does in-person and written warnings, the Project Manager typically does NOVs and abatement and the County Engineer typically does stop work orders.
-Follow up on enforcement actions.
-Stormwater Quality staff, CIP Project Manager The initiator of the in-person or written warnings will follow up to ensure the issues are corrected.
+Follow up on enforcement actions Stormwater Quality Team, CIP Project Manager The initiator of the in-person or written warnings will follow up to ensure the issues are corrected.
 For NOVs and stop work orders, the Project Manager and Project Inspector will assist the County Engineer to confirm that all conditions of the enforcement action have been met.
-Document enforcement and follow up.
-Stormwater Quality staff or consultant The initiator of the enforcement needs to document it in Accela.
-Data Management

-Permit Application Key Actions Responsibility Process Track and review permit assignments.
-Stormwater Quality staff or consultant On a monthly basis, use Report Manager to view permits Review and track to ensure procedures and responsibilities are being followed.
-Review and update Accela.
-Stormwater Quality staff or consultant On a monthly basis, review Accela and see if anything needs to be done.
-Compare to State List, determine if any need to get a new permit or renew, modify, transfer, or terminate existing permits.
-Use Report Manager to review upcoming expirations as well as report that shows status of all permits.
-Work with owner/operator, County Inspector, and Project Manager to get any additional information needed. (i.e., can the permit be closed or is work still going on?)
-Notify owner/operator of permit expiration, modification, transfer, termination.
-Stormwater Quality staff or consultant Let owner/operator know in person or in writing of any actions needed for permit expiration, modification, transfer, termination.
+Document enforcement and follow up Stormwater Quality Team The initiator of the enforcement needs to document it in Accela.
+Data Management Track and review permit assignments Stormwater Quality Team On a monthly basis, use Report Manager to view permits Review and track to ensure procedures and responsibilities are being followed.
+Review and update Accela Stormwater Quality Team Periodically, review Accela and see if anything needs to be updated Use Report Manager to review s status of SWQP permits.
+Work with owner/operator, County Inspector, and Project Manager to get any additional information needed. (i.e., can the permit be closed, schedules for stabilization, checking on work progress and status Notify owner/operator of permit expiration, modification, transfer, termination Stormwater Quality Team Let owner/operator know in person or in writing of any actions needed for permit expiration, modification, transfer, termination.
 Document notifications in Accela.
-Document permit renewal, modification and transfers.
-Stormwater Quality staff or consultant Document renewals, modifications, and transfers in Accela.
-Owner/operator submits Notice of Termination.
-Stormwater Quality staff or consultant The termination process typically begins with the owner/operator requesting termination of the permit.
-Notify Permittee to close permit.
-Stormwater Quality staff or consultant If the owner/operator does not initiate the termination process, the County Inspector or Project Manager will notify the owner/operator that the site is ready to close.
-For Development projects: Permit Tech will work on getting the permit closed (with assistance from the County Inspector if needed).
-For CIP : The Project Manager will work on getting the permit closed.
-Final Inspection.
-Stormwater Quality staff or consultant Project Manager will coordinate with County Inspector to verify final stabilization and temporary BMP removal.
-The County Inspector will take photos to document re- vegetation/stabilization of the site and notify Project Manager and County Engineer that permit is ready to be closed.
-Collect all pending fees.
-Admin, or Permit Tech Check for pending fees and notify Permittee to pay fees.
-All fees must be paid in order to close permit.
-Close permit.
-Stormwater Quality staff or consultant Sign the permit approval and enter close out date in Accela.
-Send confirmation of termination to the owner/operator.
+Document permit renewal, modification and transfers Stormwater Quality Team Document renewals, modifications, and transfers in Accela.
+Owner/operator submits Notice of Termination Stormwater Quality Team The termination process typically begins with the owner/operator requesting termination of the permit.
+Notify Permittee to close permit Stormwater Quality Team If the owner/operator does not initiate the termination process, the County Inspector or Project Manager will notify the owner/operator that the site is ready to close, send the final inspection and update Accela.
+Final Inspection Stormwater Quality Team Project Manager will coordinate with County Inspector to verify final stabilization and temporary CM removal.
+The

+Key Actions Responsibility Process County Inspector will take photos to document re- vegetation/stabilization of the site and notify Project Manager and County Engineer that permit has been closed.
+Close permit Stormwater Quality Enter close out date in Accela.
+Send confirmation of Team termination to the owner/operator.
 Notify Project Manager and County Inspector that permit closed.
 Email is sufficient.
-Clean up permit files.
-Stormwater Quality staff or consultant Review permit files annually.
-Permits with termination dates over 3 years old are discarded.
-Use Report Manager to generate a report of all permits ready for discard.
+Clean up permit files Stormwater Quality Davious parmit files at least appually Team Review permit files at least annually.